The Right Reverend José McLoughlin | Bishop of Western Diocese of North Carolina

 Chip is a graduate of Hampden-Sydney College and Yale University Divinity School.
 He has studied organizational leadership at Harvard Business School, Stanford Graduate School of Business, and the Wharton School at the University of Pennsylvania.
 He has also studied at the Duke Center for Reconciliation and Justice.

 A native of Virginia, Chip grew up in Richmond and spent his summers on the Chesapeake Bay.
 He is an avid fly fisherman.
 Chip is married to Beverly, an artist.
-They have three children and three Labrador Retrievers.
+They have three children and two Labrador Retrievers.

-July 10, 2022 Homily below:
+July 2, 2023 Homily below:

 July 23, 2023 | The Rt.
 Rev. Mary Gray-Reeves, Bishop of El Camino Real - Retired | San Jose, CA